-Getting fewer and farther between, these older masks represent an indicator of the strength that is still inherent within traditional Timorese tribal handcraft.
+Untitled document Getting fewer and farther between, these older masks are a true representation of the inherent strength that is deeply embedded within traditional Timorese tribal handcraft.

-Using age old techniques and tools that have not changed much in the last 400 years the creators of these works of art have imbibed much of the Timorese spirit of independence and self sufficiency in to each unique piece.
+Using age old techniques and tools that have changed little in the last 400 years the creators of these works of art have imbibed much of the Timorese spirit of independence and self-sufficiency into each unique piece.

 As a fellow field collector says " and then there are those that find you".

 Please email if you would like to see more images.
 We have created a Zz Freight category to the left at the bottom of categories and you will find a code A B C etc within the description of your treasure that will indicate which table the postage costs fall under.
 All items have been treated to AQIS standards.